MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/feedback-guidance.md

 Dataverse offers [server-side business rules](/power-apps/maker/data-platform/data-platform-create-business-rule) for basic field-level input validation.
 Low code plugins can implement [advanced server-side input validation and customized errors defined in Power Fx](/power-apps/maker/data-platform/lowcode-plug-ins-examples#input-validation-and-custom-errors) during server operations.

-Notifications to other services in the Power Platform ecosystem can be invoked from connectors, like [Outlook](/power-apps/teams/add-app-notifications) or [Microsoft Teams](/templates/details/52f77e0cde234231903129fce1327763/notify-a-user-in-teams/).
+Notifications to other services in the Power Platform ecosystem can be invoked from connectors, like [Outlook](/power-apps/teams/add-app-notifications).

 ## Related links